 Today we’re taking a slight detour from our usual solopreneur-focus to discuss the top 8 things to consider when entering into a business partnership.
 That’s because, after being a sole business owner for 8 years, I started working with a business partner exactly four weeks ago.

 The project?
 A new small business podcast!
+The podcast is a collaborative effort between myself and Dan—it’s called Candid Conversations,

 I’ve been thinking a lot about overcoming fear in business lately—partly because I’m in the midst of relaunching the Goodbye 9 to 5 masterclass (fear is one of the BIGGEST things holding people back from quitting their day jobs!), and partly because I’ve been going through a lot of fear related to business lately, myself.